improving family life,

 What can you do to help?
 Please consider taking these steps; (1) send this material to your colleagues and ask them to contact City of Life about giving One Youth a job; (2) Consider giving one youth a job at one of your facilities: (3) Put this information on your website or in social media and encourage people to contact City of Life about the Each One Help One program; (4) Contact City of Life to begin participating in the job shadowing program.

-The City of Life Foundation has worked for over a decade with foster youth as they approach age 18 and are exiting the social services network to fend for themselves.
+The City of Life Foundation has worked for over a 15 years with foster youth as they approach age 18 and are exiting the social services network to fend for themselves.
 In partnership with the Department of Children and Families, Community Based Care of Central Florida and Goodwill Industries of Central Florida we’ve been helping these kids get ready to make the transition to a successful adulthood in our community.

-There has been progress made over the years but on the two main issues, a lot more needs to be done.
+There has been progress made over the years but on these two main issues, a lot more needs to be done.
 Issue #1 is education and just as important #2 is getting these kids ready for a job.

 Please remember, that no child enters foster care because of anything THEY do.
 They get put in foster care because of the bad actions of their parents.